wissem01chiha/slxio/README.md

 This library is designed for use in projects that either lack access to MATLAB's libraries/runtime or prefer not to rely on them, as well as in automation workflows.
 It aims to provide a lightweight alternative for manipulating Simulink models using modern scripting languages such as Python, Lua, etc., via C++ bindings.

-The project was originally derived from the Java-based Simulink parser of the ConQAT Project.
+The project was originally derived from the Java-based Simulink parser of the [ConQAT]() Project.
 Find the original source code here:  [SimulinkLibraryForJava](https://github.com/harmanpa/SimulinkLibraryForJava).It has since been ported to C++ and refactored into a highly modular architecture.

 **slxio** does not aim to support all Simulink features, but rather focuses on the most commonly used ones.
 The library provides a simple and intuitive API for accessing and modifying Simulink model components such as blocks, lines, parameters, and Stateflow charts, via a mimic of the MATLAB Simulink API.
 This makes it easy for users familiar with MATLAB to get started.

-The project is actively under development, and contributions are very welcome.
-See the [CONTRIBUTING](.github/CONTRIBUTING.md)page for more information.

 To install the prebuilt binary of the library, refer to the [Installation](installation) page and check out the latest release from the official GitHub release [page](https://github.com/wissem01chiha/slxio/releases),for building the library from source, see the same page for detailed instructions.

 Examples and tutorials for beginners are hosted with the project and can be found on the [Tutorials](Tutorials) page, along with their source code.
 Many of the features are not yet implemented or tested.
-For a detailed list of features and their support status, see the [Feature Overview](feature) page.
+For a detailed list of features and their support status, see the [feature](#11-features) section.

+The project is actively under development, and contributions are very welcome.
+See the [CONTRIBUTING](.github/CONTRIBUTING.md) page for more information.

-**Note:** This project is still in an experimental phase.
+>> **Note:** This project is still in an experimental phase.
 It is not yet ready for production use, and no stable release has been published.

 ### 1.1 Features